Monmouth Beach’s Founding Father

 Little For a Lot

 Wardell built the first structure in Monmouth Beach.
-Construction materials included massive stones previously used as ballast on ships coming to America from England.
-Originally know as the Wardell farmhouse, it subsequently became the Monmouth Beach Country Club and later the Clubhouse Hotel, an exclusive coastal resort and vacation hotspot for Glided Age tycoons in the late-1800s.
+Construction materials included massive stones previously used as ballast on ships coming to America from Great Britain.
+Originally know as the Wardell farmhouse, the high-ground subsequently became the Monmouth Beach Clubhouse Hotel, an exclusive coastal resort and vacation hotspot for Glided Age tycoons in the late-1800s.
 A fire destroyed the main structure in December 1929, but parts of its still survive today on Beach Road and River Avenue.

 Wardell died in 1710 in Burlington, NJ.
 Many of his descendants (Joseph, John, Ebenezer, Jacob, and Henry Wardell among them) would go on to live in and around Monmouth Beach and help shape our coastal area.